 Our counters have been licensed for the United Nations Conference Rio+20, BBC News, U2 concert, World Expo, and prestigious museums and events worldwide.

-Worldometers has been recognized as "outstanding reference website" by the American Library Association (ALA), the oldest and largest library association in the world.
+Worldometer was voted as one of the best free reference websites by the American Library Association (ALA), the oldest and largest library association in the world.

 Counters are reset to zero at the beginning of each solar year, on January 1st.